“How long have you two been together?”

 Six months later I was on a flight to Mexico, with no plans of stepping out of the plane this time.
 I was sitting next to a person that was a stranger no more than six months prior, and who would soon become as close and dear to me as anyone I had ever known.

 It was the first day of a journey that is yet to stop.
-Going on two years now, and going strong.
+Over four years now, and going strong.
 Randi is my partner in exploration, my partner in creation, my partner in liberation.
 We have done more, seen more, and explored more together than I ever thought I would do with another person.
 We have zero desire to stop anytime soon.

 The journey is not always easy, and it took us both a long while to get used to one another’s quirks.
 We try to work on our communication skills every day, so that every argument or disagreement results in a better understanding of the other person.
 It takes a lot of work and energy to keep two people moving forward step-in-step for such a long period of time, and many relationships crumble and fail under that burden.
 Having identical goals certainly helps alleviate a good deal of the pressure, and I am beyond lucky to have randomly found a person that shares my dreams to the extent that Randi does.